adirso/MiaOS/README.md

 # MiaOS

-**Mia** – An intelligence assistant in the CLI (and later Web with React) with skills from a store.
-Think ClaudeCode / ClawdBot style: you chat with Mia, and she can run skills and help you get things done.
+**Mia** is an assistant that runs on your local computer.
+You chat with her in the terminal (and later in a web UI).
+She uses an LLM to answer questions and can run **skills**—either from an existing store or ones you create yourself.

+**LLM options:** OpenAI, Grok, Google Gemini, or a local model via Ollama.
+You pick the provider via config or environment; your data stays on your machine when you use local/Ollama.

+**Skills:** Extend Mia with ready-made skills from the store or build custom skills for your own workflows.
+(Skills store and custom skills are coming in later updates.)

-## Start: CLI agent
+## CLI agent (current)

-The CLI greets you, then sends your messages to an LLM (OpenAI or Gemini) via the [Vercel AI SDK](https://sdk.vercel.ai) and prints the response.
+The CLI greets you, then sends your messages to the configured LLM via the [Vercel AI SDK](https://sdk.vercel.ai) and prints the response.
 Conversation history is kept so you can have a multi-turn chat.
+Right now OpenAI and Gemini are supported; Grok and Ollama support are planned.

 ### Setup